 - Web browser-based interface accessible to users and administrators

-Red Hat OpenStack Platform allows you to combine virtualization, networking, and storage based on your requirements.
-Some of the advantages of the Red Hat OpenStack Platform are as follows:
+You can use Red Hat OpenStack Platform to combine virtualization, networking, and storage based on your requirements.
+The following capabilities are some of the advantages of the Red Hat OpenStack Platform:

-- You can create public, private, or hybrid clouds that can be scaled up or down based on your requirements.
+- You can create public, private, or hybrid clouds that you can scale up or down based on your requirements.

-- You can deploy cloud-enabled workloads based on your needs and for the duration you need it.
+- You can deploy cloud-enabled workloads based on your needs.

 - You can address customer demands in hours or minutes instead of weeks or days, without sacrificing security, performance, or budget.

-- Red Hat OpenStack Platform keeps your cloud environments stable and agile using included hybrid cloud management, monitoring, and reporting with Red Hat CloudForms.
+- You can implement stability and agility for your cloud environments, using hybrid cloud management, monitoring, and reporting with Red Hat CloudForms.

 1.2.
 Relationship between RDO and OpenStack Foundation

 OpenStack Foundation promotes the global development, distribution, and adoption of the OpenStack cloud operating system.
-The goal of the OpenStack Foundation is to serve developers, users, and the entire ecosystem globally by providing a set of shared resources to grow the footprint of public and private OpenStack clouds, enable technology vendors targeting the platform and assist developers in producing the best cloud software in the industry.
+The goal of the OpenStack Foundation is to serve developers, users, and the entire ecosystem globally by providing a set of shared resources to grow the footprint of public and private OpenStack clouds, enable technology vendors targeting the platform and assist developers to produce the best cloud software in the industry.

 Chapter 2.
 Software

-The Red Hat OpenStack Platform IaaS cloud is implemented as a collection of interacting services that control compute, storage, and networking resources.
-The cloud can be managed with a web-based dashboard or command-line clients that allow administrators to control, provision, and automate OpenStack resources.
+The Red Hat OpenStack Platform IaaS cloud works as a collection of interacting services that control compute, storage, and networking resources.
+You can manage the cloud with a web-based dashboard or command-line clients to control, provision, and automate OpenStack resources.
 OpenStack also has an extensive API that is also available to all cloud users.